Home

 If your business demands frequent calls to international mobile and landline numbers, Skype has to be the pick here.
 Slack lacks this feature.
 Furthermore, the features like background blurring and call forwarding are also missing in Slack.

-Skype allows easy collaboration through the document, photos, and videos sharing in different formats.
+Skype allows easy collaboration through documents, photos, and video sharing in different formats.

 Slack is the collaboration master.
-When a user shares files within a channel, they can add details and caption, and do a lot more than sharing.
+When a user shares files within a channel, they can add details and captions, and do a lot more than sharing.

 Verdict on Integration and File Sharing:

 Slack takes the lead here.
-With features like adding context to files and collaboration on larger files makes it a better option for teams that rely heavily on document sharing.
+Features like adding context to files and collaboration on larger files make it a better option for teams that rely heavily on document sharing.

 Skype is a part of the Microsoft Office plan.
 It is also available as a free communication tool for personal use, but businesses need to purchase the paid plan for remote collaboration and communication needs.